Mic-Tsai/Sensor_ECG_PPG_MAX86150_Dev-Board/README.md

 This board also support WiFi transmission via ESPNOW (ESP8266 Broadcast), and need power by battery.
 And you need 2x esp8266 board.

 1) Read receiver esp8266's mac address.
-2) Fill it into transmitter sketch.
+2) Fill it into the transmitter sketch.
 "ECG_PPG_MAX86150_V5_WiFi_TX"

 ** **A Known Issue** **

-Sampling rate from MAX86150 set as 200sps, but ESP8266's mutiplex with ESPNOW and sensor hub reading task, it will low down the output sample rate to ~150sps.
-So, when you measuring your ECG/PPG in realtime plot, it may show the missing R-R interval.
+Sampling rate from MAX86150 set as 200sps, but ESP8266's multiplex with ESP-NOW and sensor hub reading task, it will low down the output sample rate to ~150sps.
+So, when you measuring your ECG/PPG in real-time plot, it may show the missing R-R interval.
 (R-peak missing!)
 Don't worry it just the lower sample time caused.

 ```